 Better yet, a prominent list of benefits that help sell your wares?

-When did you last work at improving your list of bullets – at refining it for maximum readability and persuasiveness?
+When did you last work at improving your bulleted lists – at refining it for maximum readability and persuasiveness?

 A while back?
 Never?